wjordan213/BetterNote/README.md

 for notes and tags.
 I will also create an association between notebooks and notes and vice versa.
 Last, I will create a sidebar-subview that display an index of notes corresponding to notebooks and one that groups by tags.

+A difficult component here was to make sure that my side pane, while displaying the title of whatever is being modified in the primary View, updates the order/title in which that item is displayed.

 [Details][phase-three]

 ### Phase 4: Searching for Notes, Notebooks, and Tags (~1 day)